jaxyfury/Ambariops/README.md

 - `pnpm dev`: Starts the Next.js development server for the `web` app.
 - `pnpm dev:home`: Starts the Next.js development server for the `home` app.
 - `pnpm dev:admin`: Starts the Next.js development server for the `admin` app.
+- `pnpm dev:auth`: Starts the Node.js development server for the `auth` service.
+- `pnpm dev:backend`: Starts the Node.js development server for the `backend` service.
 - `pnpm build`: Builds all packages and apps for production.
 - `pnpm lint`: Lints all code in the repository.
 - `pnpm test:e2e`: Runs all Playwright E2E tests.